 This lightweight, water-resistant concealer, available in 16 shades, covers tattoos with a transfer-resistant formula that won't rub off on clothes.

 Bartlett raves about this product, saying, "It really dries down and provides medium-to-full coverage for tattoos.
 I generally start with a warm color to color-correct, and then add a flesh tone on top after to fully conceal."
-Bartlett recommends setting the concealer with this Ben Nye finishing powder.
+Bartlett recommends setting the concealer with this Ben Nye finishing powder for $7.

 Ben Nye Tattoo Cover-All Wheel